 There are unique challenges for IR that are different than those in diagnostic radiology, and my ultimate goal is to serve and create resources for RP practices and our radiologists by providing specialized information and solutions for any IR hurdles.
 I want to serve as a bridge and resource to our radiologists and local practices and establish seamless solutions for coding, call, billing and maintaining relationships with hospitals.
 Also, I want to ensure IR is represented at RP and ensure we have a forum for communication.
 With so many different subspecialties, I want to amplify IR so that we can continue to grow ours.

-Dr. Constantino Peña is the National Subspecialty Lead for Interventional Radiology at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.
+Dr. Constantino Peña is the National Subspecialty Lead for Interventional Radiology at Radiology Partners, a leading physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow along on our blog and on Twitter, LinkedIn and Instagram.